ros-controls/ros2_control/README.md

 ## Disclaimer

-`ros2_control` is under heavy development, to get an update of the project please either tag along to one of our working group meetings (see more on discourse) and/or check the resources below:
+`ros2_control` is under heavy development, to get an update of the project please either tag along to one of our working group meetings (see more on [discourse](https://discourse.ros.org/)) and/or check the resources below:
 * Actively tracked projects can be found here: https://github.com/orgs/ros-controls/projects
 * Consult the roadmap here: https://github.com/ros-controls/roadmap
+* See demos here (under heavy development): https://github.com/ros-controls/ros2_control_demos

 `ros2_control` is a proof of concept on how new features within ROS 2 can be elaborated and used in the context of robot control.
 We were keeping the vocabulary close the ROS 1 implemenation, however this is with no notion a migration, but rather a fresh new-write.